abazzical/mushroomRanges/README.md

 For this analysis I wanted to permute and randomize the data.
 So each of the samples was re-assigned a coordinate randomly from two pools of coordinates.

 To get permutations/randomizations:
 For my analysis I used two 'pools'.
 From one I randomly sampled from the same coordinates as the original file 'AmanitaStart.txt'.
 The second one samples from coordinates from all countries of the world.
 Permutation 'AmanitaPool.txt'
 Randomization 'CountryPool.txt'

-Script assigns to each sample a coordinate
+Script assigns to each sample a coordinate and outputs two sets one per pool. outputAmanitaP1.txt outputAmanitaP2.txt

-outputAmanitaP1.txt
-outputAmanitaP2.txt